CattyMeowy/swifticat.github.io/rules.md

 # - Promo -

-**4. Self promotion is allowed if you are streaming.**
+**4. Self promotion is allowed, but there are conditions.**

-You are allowed to post your channel link in #chat if you are currently streaming
+You are only allowed to self promo in #chat if:
+- You are currently streaming
+- You are sharing a video you made
+- You are not begging for followers or subscribers